 Challenge number Detail of challenge 1 Many of disadvantaged pupils have greater difficulties with phonics than their peers.
-Gaps are evident in reception and disadvantaged pupils struggle to meet the phonics standard at the end of the year (80% of disadvantaged pupils met the expected standard in phonics in 2019, which dropped to 40% in 2020).
+Gaps are evident in reception and disadvantaged pupils struggle to meet the phonics standard at the end of the year (80% of disadvantaged pupils met the expected standard in phonics in 2019, which dropped to 40% in 2020.
+50% of disadvantaged pupils met the expected standard in phonics in 2022.
 This negatively impacts their development as readers slows their progress in all curriculum areas that demand effective reading strategies.
-2 Covid-19 Due to school closures in academic years 2019-20 and 2020-21 and periods of closure due to isolation, children have missed a large amount of face-to-face teaching time.
+2 Covid-19 Due to school closures in academic years 2019-20 and 2020-21 and periods of closure due to isolation, children have missed a large amount of face-to face teaching time.
 Our assessments, observations and discussion with pupils shows that this has a direct and serious impact upon the academic and emotional progress of our children.
 Many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading.
+Year 2 data 2022 shows the significant gaps that are present in children's learning due to lockdowns and school closures.
+45% of disadvantaged children attained the standard in reading and 36% in writing.
+This is because children were catching up with phonics work that had been previously missed.
+Disadvantaged pupils are behind national disadvantaged pupils in reading and writing.
 3 Social and emotional Our assessments, observations and discussions with pupils and families show increased numbers of disadvantaged pupils who display difficulties in social and emotional aspects of their learning.
 This is particularly notable following the pandemic due to the limited social opportunities and a lack of enrichment opportunities during school closure.
 There has been an increase in the number of children who are managing anxiety and experiencing difficulties in their relationships with their peers.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 We also have families within our school who have historically or are currently in receipt of support from external agencies, including social care.
 School is required to offer support to families to address their varied needs and support the learning of the children.
 4 Attendance Our attendance data shows that generally those in receipt of Pupil Premium have a higher absence rate than that of Non-Pupil Premium children and in addition was higher than that of PP children nationally.
 Our PP children are also more likely to be persistent absentees.
-Our attendance data over the last 3 years indicates that absence among disadvantaged pupils has been between 2.1% and 3.1% lower than for non-disadvantaged pupils.
+Our attendance data over the last 4 years indicates that absence among disadvantaged pupils has been between 2.1% and 3.1% lower than for non-disadvantaged pupils.
 11.3%-27.5% of disadvantaged pupils have been 'persistently absent' compared to 3.1%- 14.6% of their peers during that period.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress 5 External Opportunities and Resources / Enrichment Children have a lack of experiences outside of school, which often presents issues with children not being suitably equipped to start their school journey or access content in the curriculum.
 A lack of experiences and aspirations can inhibit vocabulary and comprehension and create life limiting low aspirations.
 Many of our families rely on school support to further enhance a child's academic journey and to provide wider experiences through school trips, extra-curricular clubs and encounters with employers.